-No. to identify the observations received from the public

-The questioner formulated remarks and proposals as follows:

-- The total costs for the mine closure are unrealistic;

-- The financial guarantees have not been established;

-- There is no liner proposed for the tailings pond;

-- The EIA report does not stipulate financial guarantees destined to secure the waste rock deposit.

-- There is not a Safety Report submitted for the public consultation and evaluation by the competent authorities:

-- The EIA report does not assess the "zero alternative"; - The Project poses a threat for the protected flora and fauna; - S.C.
-Roşia Montană Gold Corporation S.A. does not comply with the provisions of the art.11 from the Mining Law 85/2003 - The EIA report does not contain an impact assessment of the phenomenon "cyanide rain" caused by the cyanide evaporation from the tailings management facility and a description of the trans-boundary impact in case of accident on some natural important areas such as Koros Maros National park from Hungary located along the Mures valley

-The overall costs for mine closure are realistic.
-RMGC's closure estimates, which were developed by a team of independent experts with international experience and will be reviewed by third party experts, are based on the assumption that the project can be completed according to the plan, without interruptions, bankruptcy or the like.
-They are engineering calculations and estimates based on the current commitments of the closure plan and are summarized in the EIA's Mine Closure and Rehabilitation Management Plan (Plan J in the EIA).
-Annex 1 of Plan J will be updated using a more detailed approach looking at every individual year and calculating the amount of surety, which must be set aside year by year to rehabilitate the mine before RMGC is released from all its legal obligations.
-Most importantly, the current estimates assume the application of international best practice, best available technology (BAT) and compliance with all Romanian and European Union laws and regulations.

-Closure and rehabilitation at Roşia Montană involves the following measures:

-- Covering and vegetating the waste dumps as far as they are not backfilled into the open pits; - Backfilling the open pits, except Cetate pit, which will be flooded to form a lake; - Covering and vegetating the tailings pond and its dam areas; - Dismantling of disused production facilities and re-vegetation of the cleaned-up areas; - Water treatment by semi-passive systems (with conventional treatment systems as backup) until all effluents have reached the discharge standards and need no further treatment; - Maintenance of the vegetation, erosion control, and monitoring of the entire site until it has been demonstrated by RMGC that all remediation targets have been sustainable reached.
+ltem no. 3197 Same as: 3198, 3199, 3200 No. to identify the observations received from the public No. 112967/ Same as: No. 112968/25.08.2006, No. 112969/25.08.2006, No. 113003/25.08.2006 25.08.2006 Proposal The questioner requests the MEWM not to emit the environment permit for the Roşia Montană mining project.
+The questioner formulated remarks and proposals as follows: The total costs for the mine closure are unrealistic; The financial guarantees have not been established; There is no liner proposed for the tailings pond; The EIA report does not stipulate financial guarantees destined to secure the waste rock deposit.
+There is not a Safety Report submitted for the public consultation and evaluation by the competent authorities; The EIA report does not assess the "zero alternative"; The Project poses a threat for the protected flora and fauna; S.C.
+Roşia Montană Gold corporation S.A. does not comply with the provisions of the art.11 from the Mining Law 85/2003 The EIA report does not contain an impact assessment of the phenomenon "cyanide rain" caused by the cyanide evaporation from the tailings management facility and a description of the trans-boundary impact in case of accident on some natural important areas such as Koros Maros National park from Hungary located along the Mureş valley Solution The The CONTENT OF THE TYPE 3 CONTESTATION The mine closure costs are not unrealistic.
+RMGC's closure estimates, which were developed by a team of independent experts with international experience and will be reviewed by third party experts, are base on the assumption that the project can be completed according to the plan, without interruptions bankruptcy or the like They are engineering calculations and estimates based on the current commitment of the closure plan and are summarized in the EIA's Mine Closure and Rehabilitation Management Plan (Plan J in the EIA).
+Annex 1 of Plan J will be updated using a more detailed approach looking at ever individual year and calculating the amount of surety, which must be set aside year by year to rehabilitat the mine before RMGC is released from all its legal obligations.
+Most importantly, the current estimate assume the application of international best practice, best available technology (BAT) and compliance witi all Romanian and European Union laws and regulations.
+Closure and rehabilitation at Roşia Montană involves the following measures: Covering and vegetating the waste dumps as far as they are not backfilled into the open pits; Backfilling the open pits, except Cetate pit, which will be flooded to form a lake; Covering and vegetating the tailings pond and its dam areas; Dismantling of disused production facilities and revegetation of the cleaned-up areas; Water treatment by semi-passive systems (with conventional treatment systems as backup) unt all effluents have reached the discharge standards and need no further treatment; Maintenance of the vegetation, erosion control, and monitoring of the entire site until it has been demonstrated by RMGC that all remediation targets have been sustainably reached.
+While the aspects of closure and rehabilitation are many, we are confident in our cost estimates becaus the largest expense - that incurred by the earthmoving ope rehabilitation operation.

-While the aspects of closure and rehabilitation are many, we are confident in our cost estimates because the largest expense-that incurred by the earthmoving operation required to reshape the landscape-can be estimated with confidence.
-Using the project design, we can measure the size of the areas that must be reshaped and resurfaced.
-Similarly, there is a body of scientific studies and experiments that enable scientists to determine the depth of soil cover for successful re-vegetation.
-By multiplying the size of the areas by the necessary depth of the topsoil by the unit rate (also derived from studying similar earthmoving operations at similar sites), we can estimate the potential costs of this major facet of the rehabilitation operation.
 The earthmoving operation, which will total approximately US \$65 million, makes up 87% of closure and rehabilitation costs.